Eat This, Not That! for Greek Foods

 “Sure,” I replied.
 “Get me my usual, please!”

 It was more of a formality that he asked me if I wanted to get Greek than anything else.
 As my other half for nearly seven years, he knows better than to order us Chinese or some other type of greasy fare when our food reserves are running low.
 To me—and many other health-centric takeout devotees—Greek cuisine is the obvious preferred choice.
-Research has shown that the traditional Mediterranean diet reduces the risk of heart disease, cancer, Parkinson's, and Alzheimer's, according to the Mayo Clinic.
+Research has shown that the traditional Mediterranean diet reduces the risk of heart disease, cancer, Parkinson’s, and Alzheimer’s.
 And not to mention, there are tons of lean meats and veggies on the menu—far more than any pizza or Chinese joint could ever claim.

 But follow my lead and tread carefully in Takeout Land, friends.
 Just because the menu seems to be full of healthy options, it doesn’t mean it’s not also laden with waist-widening booby traps.
 Like many Americanized cuisines, there are plenty of dishes that have been tweaked to appease domestic tastes—and have had their health benefits sacrificed in the process.

 To help you stick to your diet, we’ve put together this trusty Greek restaurant guide.
 From national chains to your local hot spot, here’s how you can find nutritional peace from the Middle East.

 Made with chopped parsley, tomatoes, bulgur (a grain that contains 8 grams of fiber per cooked cup), olive oil, and lemon juice, this popular app gets our unwavering stamp of approval.